Skip to content

 Armajani retrospective ‘Follow this Line’ showcases 60 years of legendary Iranian-American artist’s oeuvre

-Posted on February 2019 by admin
+Posted on February 20, 2019 by Elisabeth Siegel

 Written by Elisabeth Siegel The opening of Siah Armajani’s “Follow this Line” at the Met Breuer on Feb.
 20 was well-attended by a flurry of art community lumina...